Download and Respond to RFQs

 The GET /rfqs/{id} page has more information about the data returned by this operation.

-By subscribing to the event type "TripChatFromBuyer" the operator will be notified each time a buyer has added a new message to an RFQ.
-The GET /tripmsgs/{id} operation inside the notification message is called to get the details of each text message (links.tripmsgs).
+By subscribing to the event type "TripChatFromBuyer" the operator will be notified each time a buyer responds with a chat message related to an RFQ.
+The GET /tripmsgs/{id} endpoint inside the notification message is called to get the details of each chat message (links.tripmsgs).

-For each text message the following information always exist:
+For each chat message the following information is always included:

 • sellerCompany – Information about the company that this message was sent to.
-For this use case this will always be the same as the sellerCompany in the RFQ.
+For this use case, it will always be the same as the sellerCompany in the RFQ.

-• buyerCompany – Information about the company that created this message.
-For this use case this will always be the same as the buyerCompany in the RFQ.
+• buyerCompany – Information about the company which created the message.
+For this use case, it will always be the same as the buyerCompany in the RFQ.

-• buyerAccount – Information about the person that created this message.
-This can be a different person than the person that created the RFQ.
+• buyerAccount – Information about the user which created the message.
+This can be a different user than the user which originally created the RFQ.

-The GET /tripmsgs/{id} page has more information about the data returned by this operation.
+The GET /tripmsgs/{id} page has more information about the data returned by this endpoint.

 List all buyer messages in an RFQ

-List all current buyer messages directly in the RFQ response by adding the sparse field (query param) buyermessages to the GET /rfqs/{id} call.
+List all current buyer messages directly in the RFQ response by adding the sparse field buyermessages to the GET /rfqs/{id} call.

-The GET /quotes/{id} operation is then called to get the details of each quote (sellerLift.links.quotes).
-The GET /quotes/{id} page has more information about the data returned by this operation.
+The GET /quotes/{id} page has more information about the data returned by this endpoint.

-The GET /emptylegs/{id} operation is then called to get the details of any requested empty legs (sellerLift.links.emptylegs).
-The GET /emptylegs/{id} page has more information about the data returned by this operation.
+The GET /emptylegs/{id} page has more information about the data returned by this endpoint.

 Respond to RFQ